Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 for Illinois Injury Victims - Over $450 Million Recovered

 If you or a loved one experienced severe complications due to a defective cochlear implant, you may have grounds for legal action.
-These lawsuits focus on issues and injuries such as device failure, electrical shorts and malfunctions, nerve damage, infections, and permanent hearing loss.
+These lawsuits focus on issues and injuries such as device failure, electrical shorts and malfunctions, nerve damage, infections, and permanent hearing degradation or loss.

 In some cases, you could be entitled to financial compensation as a result of this harm.
 The best way to make this determination is to speak with a lawyer.
 In the following situations, it’s especially important to contact a lawyer about a potential claim:

 If you’ve suffered any harm as a result of a cochlear implant, it can be incredibly helpful to speak with a legal professional.
+Whether you’re dealing with major or minor issues, like infection, facial nerve stimulation, or dizziness, we can help.

 Cochlear implants are life-changing devices for individuals with natural hearing loss, but their problems have led to serious consequences for some recipients.
 Below are notable cases and recalls involving manufacturers of these products, like Advanced Bionics.